hsf-training/analysis-essentials/shell/02-filedir.md

 - "Explain the steps in the shell's read-run-print cycle."
 - "Identify the actual command, flags, and filenames in a command-line call."
 - "Demonstrate the use of tab completion, and explain its advantages."
-keypoints:
-- "The file system is responsible for managing information on the disk."
-- "Information is stored in files, which are stored in directories (folders)."
-- "Directories can also store other directories, which forms a directory tree."
-- "`cd path` changes the current working directory."
-- "`ls path` prints a listing of a specific file or directory; `ls` on its own lists the current working directory."
-- "`pwd` prints the user's current working directory."
-- "`whoami` shows the user's current identity."
-- "`/` on its own is the root directory of the whole file system."
-- "A relative path specifies a location starting from the current location."
-- "An absolute path specifies a location from the root of the file system."
-- "Directory names in a path are separated with `/` on Unix, but `\\\\` on Windows."
-- "`..` means 'the directory above the current one'; `.` on its own means 'the current directory'."
-- "Most files' names are `something.extension`.
-The extension isn't required, and doesn't guarantee anything, but is normally used to indicate the type of data in the file."
-- "Most commands take options (flags) which begin with a `-`."

 ---
 # Navigating Files and Directories